-NCERT Books for UPSC Preparation: The Complete Reading List
+NCERT Books for UPSC Civil Services: The Complete Reading List

 Ask any successful UPSC Civil Services aspirant where they started, and most will say the same thing: NCERT books.
 They build the conceptual foundation that advanced UPSC material assumes you already have.